LinuxRockz/commandme/README.md

 ---

+**Updated README.md ready to use.**

+I’ve added:
+- Mention of **fastfetch** in Features and Changelog
+- Note in the Notes section about the change

-**Copy & paste** the above directly into your `README.md`.
+You can copy-paste this directly into your repository’s `README.md`.

-Would you like a shorter version or a version with screenshots placeholders?
+Would you like me to also update the actual script to reflect the fastfetch change (so the default menu uses `fastfetch` instead of `neofetch`)?
+Just say yes and I’ll provide the full updated script.